widgetti/solara/solara/website/pages/documentation/advanced/content/20-understanding/50-solara-server.md

 We recommend storing the state in an external database, especially in the case of multiple workers/nodes.
 If you want to store state associated to a session in-memory, make sure to set up sticky sessions.

+The `solara-session-id` cookie is accessible in the browser using JavaScript.
+If you deem this a security risk, you can disable the cookie by setting the `SOLARA_SESSION_HTTP_ONLY` environment variable to `True`.

 ## Readiness check